 - Regular security training

-Unfortunately, attackers keep innovating and finding new schemes to thwart preventive measures.
+Unfortunately, cyber criminals and attackers keep innovating and finding new schemes to thwart preventive measures.
 What’s more, when your preventive measures fail, your organization must be ready to act to contain the malicious code within seconds.
 As a ransomware attack begins delivering its malicious payload, it will spread faster than humans can react.
 By the time a security analyst is investigating a suspicious log entry, REvil has already compromised multiple systems and is trying to exfiltrate data.

 The only effective response strategy is automation.
-Network administrators must automate the process of detecting suspicious activity, matching it to a known attack pattern, and isolating the compromised systems or applications.
+Network administrators must automate the process of detecting suspicious activity, matching it to a known attack pattern, and isolating the compromised computer systems or applications.
 This strategy is known as MDR: Managed Detection and Response.